Design Patterns in Python (2nd Edition)

 - An OS such as Windows 10, Mac OSX or Linux

-- An IDE such as Visual Studio Code, PyCharm Community, Vim or Just the command line.
+- An IDE such as VSCode, PyCharm Community, Vim, Notepad or Just the command line.

-A Design Pattern is a description or template that can be repeatedly applied to a commonly recurring problem in software design.
+Design Patterns are descriptions or templates that can be repeatedly applied to commonly recurring problems during in software design.

-You will find a familiarity with Design Patterns very useful when planning, discussing, developing, managing and documenting your applications from now on and into the future.
+A familiarity of Design Patterns is very useful when planning, discussing, managing and documenting your applications from now and into the future.

 Chain of Responsibility